SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ***Commit Project Version***

-Users can commit a project with its resources for versioning.
+You can commit a project with its resources for versioning.

 ![Upload Resources](/images/zementis/mlw-app-project-commit.png)

 ***Resource Selection For Version***

-User can select all/subset of resource files that needs to be committed to a version.
+You can select all/subset of resource files that needs to be committed to a version.

 ![Upload Resources](/images/zementis/mlw-app-project-commit-select.png)

 ***Version Committed***

-Users can see the status of the commit process in the **Tasks** section under the respective task name, which in this case will be the project name.
+You can see the status of the commit process in the **Tasks** section under the respective task name, which in this case will be the project name.

 ![Upload Resources](/images/zementis/mlw-app-project-commited.png)